Cumulocity-IoT/cumulocity-layered-map-widget-plugin/README.md

 Layers can be selected and deselected on the map later.
 You can also choose whether or not layers should be selected by default.
 ![alt Layers](/docs/layers.png)

-Powerful queries can be created with a simple UI whih let's you create the query parameters for a layer.
+Powerful queries can be created with a simple UI which let's you create the query parameters for a layer.
 Only devices matching your query will be shown for that layer.
 ![alt Alarm query layer example](/docs/edit-alarm-layer.png)

 Popovers show alarm counts.
 These can easily be extended in code.